Going Underground: Cover versions

 The song was covered by Buffalo Tom for the 1999 Jam tribute album Fire and Skill: The Songs of the Jam.
 This version also was released as part of a double A-side single with Liam Gallagher's and Steve Cradock's version of "Carnation" and reached number 6 in the UK Singles Chart.

 Manfred Mann's Earth Band recorded their version of the song for the album Criminal Tango in 1986.
+In 2002, with Weller's permission, it was adapted into "Go England" by Daryl Denham to support the England national football team at the 2002 FIFA World Cup.

-The song was covered by Amateur Transplants in 2005 with alternative lyrics about the London Underground.
+The song was parodied by Amateur Transplants in 2004 with alternative and obscene lyrics about the London Underground with it being a Rant Song.